bn-l/PerspectiveTransform.js/README.md

 # PerspectiveTransform

 This is an extremely useful class for advanced CSS 3d animation.
-You can set the x, y point of the corners of a DOM element and do need to think about the complicated Matrix formula behind it.
+You can set the x, y point of the corners of a DOM element and do not need to think about the complicated Matrix formula behind it.

 [![alt text](http://edankwan.github.io/PerspectiveTransform.js/screenshot/001.jpg)](http://edankwan.github.io/PerspectiveTransform.js/)